 - a) Have appropriate external signage with printed lettering that is visible and readable from the road, - b) Be compliant with applicable federal, state and local building requirements as well as all zoning, fire, OSHA, health codes and ordinances.
-It must also meet the requirements of the Americans with Disabilities Act (ADA), - c) Maintain an active business privilege tax license, - d) Ensure that participants beneficiaries and/or family/caregivers have access to a designated private space where they can have confidential discussions with staff and have a reasonable expectation of privacy, - e) Have lockable file storage for the security and maintenance of all files in compliance with HIPAA standards, - f) Maintain regular office hours of Monday through Friday, 8am 5pm, with the exception of any federal or state holidays, and - g) Have a dedicated office telephone and a means to transmit secure electronic data, i.e., secure email/facsimile, that meets HIPAA standards. - 8.
+It must also meet the requirements of the Americans with Disabilities Act (ADA), - c) Maintain an active business privilege tax license, - d) Ensure that beneficiaries and/or family/caregivers have access to a designated private space where they can have confidential discussions with staff and have a reasonable expectation of privacy, - e) Have lockable file storage for the security and maintenance of all files in compliance with HIPAA standards, - f) Maintain regular office hours of Monday through Friday, 8am 5pm, with the exception of any federal or state holidays, and - g) Have a dedicated office telephone and a means to transmit secure electronic data, i.e., secure email/facsimile, that meets HIPAA standards. - 8.
 Successfully pass a facility inspection by the Division of Medicaid depending on the provider type, as specified in Rule 1.3(c) below. - 9.
-Prior to employment and every two (2) years thereafter, conduct a national criminal background check with fingerprints on all employees and volunteers.
+Prior to employment and every two (2) years thereafter, conduct a national criminal background check with fingerprints on all employees and volunteers participating in face-to-face interactions with beneficiaries.
 Maintain these records in the employee's personnel file. - 10.
-Conduct registry checks before employment and monthly thereafter to ensure that employees or volunteers are not listed on the Mississippi Nurse Aide Abuse Registry or the Office of Inspector General's Exclusion Database and maintain these records in the employee's personnel file.
-The provider must not employ individuals whose name appears on registry list. - 11.
-Not have been nor employ individuals or volunteers who have been convicted of or have pleaded guilty or nolo contendere to a felony of possession or sale of drugs, murder, manslaughter, armed robbery, rape, sexual battery, any sex offense listed in Miss.
+Conduct registry checks before employment and monthly thereafter to ensure that employees or volunteers participating in face-to-face interactions with beneficiaries are not listed on the Mississippi Nurse Aide Abuse Registry or the Office of Inspector General's Exclusion Database and maintain these records in the employee's personnel file.
+The provider must not employ individuals whose name appears on the registry list. - 11.
+Not have been nor employ individuals or volunteers participating in face-to-face interactions with beneficiaries who have been convicted of or have pleaded guilty or nolo contendere to a felony of possession or sale of drugs, murder, manslaughter, armed robbery, rape, sexual battery, any sex offense listed in Miss.
 Code Ann. § 45-33-23(h), child abuse, arson, grand larceny, burglary, gratification of lust, aggravated assault, or felonious abuse and/or battery of a vulnerable adult, regardless of whether any such conviction or plea was reversed on appeal or a pardon was granted for the conviction or plea.